Coronavirus (COVID-19) Updates

 The application form should be completely filled out and signed before it is submitted to the Graduate College.
 In addition, any supporting documents should be attached.
 The Graduate College may contact you for additional information or clarifications.

 Normally, students complete, print, and sign the application and then drop it off at the Graduate College.
 Files can now be sent to Box.
+See the “Submit Here” icon below.

 Q. Are all graduate students eligible to apply to the Emergency Grant?

 A. All graduate students who are degree-seeking and who are currently registered for 8 or more hours (3 or more hours during Summer Session).
 The applicant to the grant will need to show that the current financial hardship is both unexpected and acute.
+However, due to the COVID-19 pandemic, this requirement may be waived if the student is not graduating in May or August 2020.

 Q. After I apply for the Emergency Grant how soon will I know if I have received it?